Erica Mattison, MPA, JD

 She pursued her love of journalism in high school and college, becoming the co-editor of The Sagamore and a news writer at The Daily Collegian.
 Erica studied psychology in the Commonwealth College Honors Program at the University of Massachusetts Amherst (’03).
 Through attending a talk at Amherst College on political psychology, she became aware of the intersection of two of her top areas of interest.
 Subsequently, working with Professor Linda Isbell, now one of her longtime mentors, Erica focused her senior honors thesis on the role of gender in politics.

 Erica's leadership on campus and involvement in politics earned her recognition as one of the first students to receive the university's prestigious Leader of the 21st Century award.
 She obtained a Masters in Public Administration and a Law Degree from Suffolk University, while working full-time.
 Erica was admitted to the Massachusetts Bar in November 2013.

-After meeting Juan Perfetti of Comunicas at a community event, a citizen journalism organization, Erica has collaborated to establish The Dorchester Post, an online news site that tells the stories of people living and working in Dorchester, MA.
+After meeting Juan Perfetti of Comunicas, a citizen journalism organization, at the Impact Hub in Boston, Erica collaborated to establish The Dorchester Post, an online news site that tells the stories of people living and working in Dorchester, MA.